ThomasLastName/multiverse/functional_bnns/README.md

 3. (_install pytorch_) This dependency is intentionally left to the user to be installed manually, because the appropriate version of `torch` may depend on your hardwarde, particularly on CUDA-compatibility.
 Additionally, it may depend on your conda channels.
 The simplest installation (which is not CUDA-compatible) is to try the command `conda install pytorch`.
 If that doesn't work (probably because of channels) then commanding `pip install torch` while the environment is active shuold still work, although using `conda` is preferable because it reduces the likelihood of conflicts.

-4. (_clone this repo_) Navigate to wherever you want this code to be stored (e.g., the Desktop, or the Documents folder), and clone this reppository there using `git clone https://github.com/ThomasLastName/multiverse.git` in the terminal.
+4. (_clone this repo_) Navigate to wherever you want this code to be stored (e.g., the Desktop, or the Documents folder), and clone this reppository there using `git clone https://github.com/ThomasLastName/multiverse.git` in the command line.

 5. (_install the `multiverse/functional_bnns` directory as a package_) Navigate into the folder containing `setup.py` and, from that directory, run `pip install -e .` in the command line.
 As in [the SEPIA installation guidelines](https://sepia-lanl.readthedocs.io/en/latest/#installation), "the -e flag signals developer mode, meaning that if you update the code from Github, your installation will automatically take those changes into account without requiring re-installation."